 The Florida Department of Health (DOH) in Miami-Dade County has extended the rabies alert for the Kendall area.
-This is in response to a third raccoon that has tested positive for rabies.
+This is in response to a sixth raccoon that tested positive for rabies in the same area.
 The DOH and Miami-Dade Animal Services are working with the Florida Fish and Wildlife Conservation Commission to identify any individuals who might have been exposed to the animal.

-The recent rabies alert is for 60 days.
+The recent rabies alert is extended for 60 days.
 The rabies alert includes the following boundaries in Miami-Dade County:

 - SW 152nd Street to the north